shawnghu/pyggb/README.md

 - overall estimate a 1/3 success rate end to end, loosely assume that candidate construction files are 1000 tokens, input prompt is 10000 tokens for 100 constructions
 - translation to natural language problems is maybe 3000 toke ns, but happens on only semantically valid constructions, so 1000 tokens per construction
-- validator uses a reasoning model, so maybe 30000 tokens, or 10000 per initial construction
+- validator uses a reasoning model, so maybe 30000 tokens, or 10000 per initial construction, but is on o4-mini, which is
 - assume grader is free, which may not really be true because it can use like 6kW electricity